 The first variety to ripen, EARLIBLUE, is a good example as some folks find it a bit bland, others can’t get enough of its sweetness.
 Then you have the soft, sweet COLLINS, pale blue and delicate flavours of the BERKELEY, rich dark and intense IVANHOE, spicy perfumed COVILLE and the luscious HERBERT, described by one ‘celebrity’ chef while filming here for the BBC as the ‘champagne blueberry’!

-The PYO Blueberries have been grown organically their whole lives and indeed later in 2018 we will have finished our Soil Association conversion period and be able to say we are officially organic!
+The PYO Blueberries have been grown organically their whole lives and from November 2018 we will now be able to say we are officially organic!

 We are very proud to say this and it is hard earned for sure.
 The field was originally planted and looked after by hand and it still is today – the rows are planted really quite close together and so we cant even get a small ride on mower through there!